-It’s a toss-up between Lufthansa first class and Swiss first class, so I could have just as easily ranked Swiss ahead of Lufthansa.
-Swiss’ 777-300ER first class cabins have eight seats, in a 1-2-1 configuration.
+It’s a toss-up between Lufthansa first class and SWISS first class, so I could have just as easily ranked SWISS ahead of Lufthansa.
+SWISS’ 777-300ER first class cabins have eight seats, in a 1-2-1 configuration.

-I’ve had great service in Swiss first class, though I’ve also had pretty bad service, so I find that part of the product to be a bit inconsistent.
+I’ve had great service in SWISS first class, though I’ve also had pretty bad service, so I find that part of the product to be a bit inconsistent.

-Swiss’ first class bedding is plush and comfortable, so a great night of sleep on Swiss is a given.
+SWISS’ first class bedding is plush and comfortable, so a great night of sleep on SWISS is a given.

 This can’t be included on the list since it’s not technically a first class product, but rather is the most incredible experience you can have in commercial aviation.
 Unfortunately it’s also priced accordingly.
 Having your own three room suite, including a private bedroom and shower, with butler service, is a once-in-a-lifetime experience, and then some.

-I’d like to once again emphasize that I think anyone would be reasonable to think that the above products should be in a different order, but hopefully this is at least a useful list in terms of the 10 all around best first class products.
+I’d like to once again emphasize that I think anyone would be reasonable to think that the above products should be in a different order, but hopefully this is at least a useful list in terms of the 12 all around best first class products.